indipydriver

 INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control.

-Typically you would create a subclass of IPyDriver.
+You would create a subclass of IPyDriver and override the following methods.

 **async def rxevent(self, event)**

-This is called whenever data is received from the client, typically to set an instrument parameter.
+This is automatically called whenever data is received from the client to set an instrument parameter.
 The event object describes the received data, and you provide the code which then controls your instrument.

 **async def hardware(self)**

-This could be a contuously running coroutine which you can use to operate your instruments, and if required send updates to the client.
+This is called when the driver starts, and as default does nothing, typically it could be a contuously running coroutine which you can use to operate your instruments, and if required send updates to the client.

 **async def snoopevent(self, event)**